zaiddabaeen/opensooq-analyzer/README.md

 1. Go to OpenSooq and search for items with your desired criteria
 2. Copy the search URL (e.g., `https://jo.opensooq.com/en/cars/cars-for-sale/jeep/wrangler`)
-3. Paste the URL in the input field and click "Scrape"
+3. Paste the URL in the input field and click "Analyze"
 4. Wait for the scraping to complete
 5. View the price statistics and use filters to analyze the data